KarelZe/thesis/references/obsidian/Semi-supervised Learning/@keskarLargeBatchTrainingDeep2017.md

-title: On Large-Batch Training for Deep Learning: Generalization Gap and Sharp Minima
-authors: Nitish Shirish Keskar, Dheevatsa Mudigere, Jorge Nocedal, Mikhail Smelyanskiy, Ping Tak Peter Tang
+*title:* On large-batch training for deep learning: generalization gap and sharp minima *authors:* Nitish Shirish Keskar, Dheevatsa Mudigere, Jorge Nocedal, Mikhail Smelyanskiy, Ping Tak Peter Tang *year:* 2016
-year: 2017
+*tags:* #normalization
+*status:* #📥
+*related:*

+# Notes

+# Annotations

 It has been observed in practice that when using a larger batch there is a degradation in the quality of the model, as measured by its ability to generalize.